 I am a Lecturer (equivalent to a US assistant professor) in Politics at the University of Glasgow.
 I got my PhD in Politics from Princeton University in 2020.
 I study the strategies of electoral autocrats and opposition parties at the local level.
 My book project asks how local control - who wins local elections in autocracies - affects how ruling and opposition parties compete for votes.
 I use administrative data, interviews, focus groups and surveys to understand how opposition control of local institutions changes patterns of distribution and repression and threatens regime durability in decentralized autocracies.
 I won the American Political Science Association Fieldwork Prize in 2019 for my dissertation work on Tanzania and received an Honorable Mention for the Ralph Bunche Prize for Best Graduate Student Paper from APSA African Politics Conference Group in 2020, also for my dissertation work.
-My work has been published at Perspectives in Politics and is forthcoming at Comparative Politics.
+My work has been published at Perspectives in Politics and Comparative Politics.
 In the academic year 2020/21, I was an LSE Fellow in Political Science & Public Policy in the School of Public Policy at the London School of Economics.

 Book Project: The Politics of Local Control

 My ongoing book project examines the role of local government in determining opposition and ruling parties' electoral strategies and hence the effect local politics and decentralization has on regime durability in electoral autocracies.
 In this project, I challenge the prevailing functionalist consensus that authoritarian institutions and decentralization strengthen authoritarian regimes.